Blue Ocean says parts of the Windsor Mill will be saved in new construction

 Just over a month after an intentionally set fire blazed through the Windsor Mill, the building's owner plans to salvage as much of the historic part of the building that it can while it continues developing the property.

 The mill was destroyed in a fire once before in 1899, according to Caitlin Heusser, museum curator for the town of Windsor.
-The mill that burned this year was built in 1900, but it also was damaged in a 2008 tornado.
+The mill that burned this year was built in 1900, but it also was damaged in 2008 in the tornado.

 Building owner Blue Ocean Enterprises Inc. had big plans for the five-story mill at 301 Main St., including a brewery and community event space.
 The $9.2 million project was bolstered by a $3.7 million development incentive package from the town.
 The businesses planning to go into the building have not all been announced, but all are still on board with the project after the fire, according to Blue Ocean.